marcharding/oxrun/README.md

     curl -LOk `curl --silent https://api.github.com/repos/OXIDprojects/oxrun/releases/latest | awk '/browser_download_url/ { print $2 }' | sed 's/"//g'`

+or you can also install oxrun by simply downloading the phar file from the [release tab](https://github.com/OXIDprojects/oxrun/releases).

-You can oxrun now via `php oxrun.phar`
+Start oxrun now via `php oxrun.phar`

 Alternatively you can also make the phar itself executable and copy it to your /usr/local/bin/ directory for global usage.